villekf/OMEGA-doc/docs/source/corrections.rst

 Normalization correction
 ------------------------

-This is PET and SPECT only feature and enabled with ``options.normalization_correction``.
-Normalization correction corrects for variations between different detector elements.
+This is enabled with ``options.normalization_correction``.
+Normalization correction corrects for variations between different detector (measurement) elements and can be used with any modality, though in general this is only used for PET and SPECT.
 There are two options, either you can input precomputed normalization correction sinogram/projections or then you can use a specific normalization measurement and compute the normalization coefficients with OMEGA (PET only!).
+The general functionality is that the value in this normalization vector/matrix is multiplied with the corresponding forward projection element or the input element for backprojection, i.e. it's always in the measurement-space.

 If you use normalization data NOT computed by OMEGA, you need to set ``options.use_user_normalization`` to true.
 To insert the normalization coefficient data, either input the data into ``options.normalization`` or select it when running the code and getting the prompt for the data.
 The normalization data has to be either nrm-file (Inveon normalization) or mat-file (has to be the only variable, or at least the first variable) when using the prompt.
 Normalization data computed with OMEGA are saved